muttaqi/ChromeDB/README.md

 # Background

 ChromeDB has two main motivations.
-Firstly it is meant as a powerful NoSQL wrapper for Chrome's sync and local storage APIs.
+Firstly it is meant as an expressive NoSQL wrapper for Chrome's sync and local storage APIs.
 Secondly, it is meant to integrate with HTTP database APIs as a caching mechanism.

 # Usage